-Plant Pono seeks to recognize exemplary nurseries who voluntarily act to protect their nursery and their community from the threat of invasive species.
+Plant Pono seeks to recognize exemplary businesses who voluntarily act to protect their business and their community from the threat of invasive species.
 Endorsed nurseries follow a code of conduct to ensure plants are coqui and Little Fire Ant (LFA) free.
 They promote non-invasive and native plants as an alternative to invasive landscaping plants and don’t sell confirmed or potentially invasive species.

 Most plants are non-invasive, but a small percentage of imported plants could become costly invasive weeds.
 Invasive plants can spread where planted and harm agriculture, human health or the environment.
 To avoid planting a potential pest, nurseries can use a tool called the Hawaii Pacific Weed Risk Assessment (HPWRA) to evaluate plants before importing any new species to our islands.